timedreamer/jhblog/content/about.md

   - [Github][4]
   - [Twitter][6]

-A glance of our corn field.
+A glance of our corn field at Florida.

 ![corn field](/img/field_corn.jpg)